Halloween and the full moon

-We will have to wait until 2020, before the full moon will fall on a 31st October and a Halloween party can take place in the full moon light.
-At that, the imagination of people fits this well apparently, because no matter where you look, the full moon can be seen in all portrayals of Halloween.
+In 2020 the full moon will fall on a 31st October and a Halloween party can take place in the full moon light.
+The imagination of people fits this well apparently, because no matter where you look, the full moon can be seen in all portrayals of Halloween.
 In historical terms, there is no connection, however.
 Halloween is the evening before All Saints’ Day (originally: »All Hallows’ Eve«).
 The basic idea of this festival is the remembrance of saints and it is connected to the wish to drive out bad spirits.
 This is how the gruesome costumes came into play.

 Halloween originally derives from Ireland and was brought to America by the settlers in the 19th century, where it is celebrated most predominantly today.
 During the course of the years, the deeper meaning got lost and the show effect stepped into the foreground.
 Therefore, it is quite natural that the full moon is near at hand.
 Let’s choose two prominent examples from movies of different genres: